shootphp/shoot/README.md

 It will fetch the necessary data from the database, look up the correct route to the author's profile and return the presentation model updated with its variables set.
 Shoot then assigns these variables to the template, and Twig takes care of rendering it.
 Job done!

-## Limitations
-* Do not define a model for templates from which you intend to extend.
-Due to how Twig renders its templates, it causes the presentation model of a child template to be overwritten by its parent.
-This is probably not what you want.

 ## Changelog
 Please see the [changelog][link-changelog] for more information on what has changed recently.